Canada Nutraceuticals Market Size and Share

 • February 2025: Apotex Inc., a leading pharmaceutical company, has expanded into the natural health products market by acquiring CanPrev.
 This acquisition includes a portfolio of over 445 products under the CanPrev, Cyto-Matrix, and Orange Naturals brands.

-• January 2024: Celsius Holdings, Inc., the producer of the energy drink brand CELSIUS, has expanded into international markets.
-This initiative enhances the company's global sales and distribution network, enabling consumers in Canada, the United Kingdom, and Ireland to access CELSIUS energy drinks.
+• January 2024: Celsius Holdings, Inc., the manufacturer of the CELSIUS energy drink brand, has entered international markets.
+This expansion strengthens the company's global sales and distribution network, providing consumers in Canada, the United Kingdom, and Ireland with access to CELSIUS energy drinks.

 Table of Contents for Canada Nutraceuticals Industry Report